 Who are we?

 The Alumni Medical Library (AML) IT Staff is an IT group internal to the AML.
-The staff maintains all public access/classroom environment library workstations (both PCs and Macs), Library Academic Server Systems, Laser printers and Pharos Printing Systems, Smart Board Systems and other technology equipment.
+The staff maintains all public access/classroom environment library workstations (both PCs and Macs), Library Academic Server Systems, Laser printers, Smart Board Systems and other technology equipment.
 Additionally, AML IT Staff provides support for student notebooks to ensure they are updated and running problem free.

 When can we fix your computer?

 In case your attempt to fix your computer fails, you may bring your computer to the AML IT Staff.
-While AML IT Staff’s main focus is to maintain vital Academic IT equipment, we also support students between the hours of 8:30AM to 5:00PM, Monday through Friday, on a first-come, first-serve basis.
-There is no cost to students for this assistance.
+While AML IT Staff’s main focus is to maintain vital Academic IT equipment, we also support students between the hours of 8:30AM to 5:00PM, Monday through Friday, on a first-come, first-serve basis at no cost to student.
 Library IT Staff will call you back as soon as they fix your computer problem.

 What information/actions do we need from you?